Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 Artist Carol Foster peeks out of her studio, Spanish Village, Balboa Park.

-Using many of Michael's newly learned principles, student John Pohlman made this strong image while in the class and entered it into the Del Mar International photo completion, on Michael's suggestion, and he WON AN AWARD!
+Using many of Michael's newly acquired principles, student John Pohlman made this strong image while in the class and entered it into the San Diego International Photo Competition, on Michael's suggestion, and he WON!
+Can you explain all the reasons why it is so strong?
+Well, after the class it will be easy to.

 _______________________________________________